 Parliamentary leader: Christian Lindner

 History: The Free Democrats were a permanent fixture in the German parliament from the early days of the Federal Republic.
-However, the party suffered major election losses in 2013, failing to clear the 5-percent hurdle to enter the lower house.
-It has struggled for relevance ever since, but then experienced a resurgence under new leader Christian Lindner, and is now re-entering parliament with some 80 Bundestag members and is likely to re-join the government in coalition with the CDU.
+However, the party suffered major election losses in 2013, failing to clear the 5% hurdle to enter the lower house.
+It has struggled for relevance ever since, but then experienced a resurgence under new leader Christian Lindner, and reentered parliament with some 80 Bundestag members.

 The FDP proved an indispensable partner in the business of kindling good foreign relations and rebuilding the country's damaged political system.
-Here: President Theodor Heuss (FDP) lights a cigarette for Iranian Queen Soraya
+Here: President Theodor Heuss (FDP) lights a cigarette for Iran's Princess Soraya

-Founded in December 1948, the FDP has been kingmaker to both the CDU and the SPD in its time.
-Though it has never led a German government, it participated in government for a total of 41 years, longer than any other party.
-Consequently, it has provided the bigger parties with many cabinet ministers, some of whom, such as Helmut Kohl's long-term foreign minister, Hans-Dietrich Genscher, became major post-war historical figures.
+Founded in December 1948, the FDP was kingmaker to both the CDU and the SPD in its time.
+Though it never led a German government, it participated in government for a total of 41 years, longer than any other party.
+Consequently, it provided the bigger parties with many cabinet ministers, some of whom, such as Helmut Kohl's long-term foreign minister, Hans-Dietrich Genscher, became major postwar historical figures.